Location - Paluma Range National Park, North Queensland, Australia

 Distance - approximately 4.5 km return

-Over the past few years, I've been a tour guide for friends and backpackers to the top of these falls.
+Over the past few years, I've been a tour guide for friends, backpackers, and international students to the top of these falls.
 I've hike this path over twenty times, some solo but most of the time with company.
-It's a magical place to camp over the valley and listening to the waterfalls while falling asleep under the stars.
+It's a magical place to camp, looking out over the valley and listening to the waterfalls while falling asleep under the stars.

 Hiking to the top of Jourama Falls only takes about an hour and a half for the fit bushwalker and about 45 minutes back down.
 It's a short but very steep hike.
 It's best walked at the start of winter just before the wet season; while it's nice and cool but not wet and slippery.